It is never too late to buy life insurance policy. If you are in your 50’s and are looking for coverage, you have several options.

 The average life expectancy for women in Canada is 84 and for men 80.
 Because men are more likely to have a death benefit payout sooner, they pay more for over 50s life insurance.

 Life insurers look at your current health and wellbeing to determine your rates.
-Generally, life insurers reserve the best rates for the healthiest applicants.
+Generally, life insurance company reserves the best rates for the healthiest applicants.
 An underlying health condition, like high cholesterol or high blood pressure, can push your monthly premiums up.

 Family Medical History

 Apart from your medical history, life insurers also check your family’s history.
 If a pattern of health conditions exist in your family, you may have to pay higher premiums.
-For example, if two or more of your family members have had breast cancer, the insurer may bump up your premiums.
+For example, if two or more of your family members have had breast cancer, the life insurance company may bump up your premiums.

 Brace yourself for a higher life insurance premium if you have collected three or more driving tickets in the last six months.
 Moving violations, like tailgating, may also raise your life premium rates, but it is a DUI (driving under influence) that has the biggest impact.
 A DUI conviction can seriously increase your life insurance cost or even make you uninsurable for the next 12 months.